-The Doctor of Philosophy in Epidemiology program at MUSC trains the next generation of public health scientists to investigate the distribution and determinants of disease across populations.
+The Doctor of Philosophy (Ph.D.) in Epidemiology program at MUSC trains the next generation of public health scientists to investigate the distribution and determinants of disease across populations.
 Rooted in rigorous quantitative methods and interdisciplinary collaboration, the program equips students with the tools to critically evaluate evidence, design robust studies, and contribute new insights into the patterns of health and disease.
 Students work closely with accomplished faculty researchers across MUSC's enterprise, including in cancer, cardiovascular disease, neuroscience, and health disparities, aligning their training with MUSC's strategic research priorities.

 Benefit from mentored, hands-on research using diverse health datasets, coursework in causal inference and grant writing, and guidance from esteemed faculty across clinical partnerships.